stefanjp/SubgraphCounting/README.md

 ## Experiments
 From the project root directory execute following python files:
-- python experiments/run_star_experiments.py
+- python experiments/run_experiments.py
+   - ZINC-star-3-star-4* experiments
      - loss
-/val-feature-0 correspons to the MSE of 3-star
+/test-feature-0 correspons to the MSE of 3-star
      - loss
-/val-feature-1 correspons to the MSE of 4-star
+/test-feature-1 correspons to the MSE of 4-star
-- python experiments/run_cycle_experiments.py
+   - ZINC-cycle-3-cycle-6* experiments
      - loss
-/val-feature-0 correspons to the MSE of 3-cycle
+/test-feature-0 correspons to the MSE of 3-cycle
      - loss
-/val-feature-1 correspons to the MSE of 6-cycle
+/test-feature-1 correspons to the MSE of 6-cycle
-- python experiments/run_cycle_experiments_node_features.py
-   - same as above

 The baseline results as well as the model results will be logged in the tb-logs directory that can be visualized with tensorboard.